Pranitha19/CLOUD-LEARNING-JOURNEY/README.md

 - Learned what is cloud computing and its benefits

   On-Demand delivery of it resources over the internet with pay-as-you-go pricing.

+Benefits:

 Stop guessing capacity: we can dynamically increase the storage or any other services by capacity anytime.
+With the AWS Cloud, the company can conveniently scale resources up or down based on actual demand, eliminating the need to guess future capacity requirements.
 Stop spending money to run and maintain data centers Go global in minutes: we can use it from anyuwhere in the world just by changing aws region.
 Trade fixed expense for variable expense: By using the AWS Cloud, businesses can transition from fixed investments to variable costs.
 With variable costs, customer expenses are better aligned with actual usage, thus creating more financial flexibility.